 The paper is organized as follows.
-Section 2 presents the model, links GMM with the parametric optimal-instrument perspective, and introduces projectionrestricted simple IV estimation (SIV).
+Section 2 presents the model, links GMM with the parametric optimal-instrument perspective, and introduces projection-restricted simple IV estimation (SIV).
 Section 3 discusses the asymptotic biases of one-step GMM when both T and N tend to infinity.
 It is shown that the order of magnitude of the bias depends on whether the explanatory variables are predetermined or endogenous, and that in the latter situation GMM is inconsistent.
 In Section 4 we present an auxiliary random effects VAR model for the vector of instruments, and obtain sequential linear projections of the effects.
 Section 5 describes the form of optimal instruments and provides several examples.
 Section 6 considers pseudo maximum likelihood estimation (PML) of the auxiliary VAR model.
-Section 7 discusses the properties of feasible projection-restricted IV estimators with and without completely endogenous variables, and the calculation of asymptotic variance matrix estimates.
+Section 7 discusses the properties of feasible projection-restricted IV estimators with and without strictly endogenous variables, and the calculation of asymptotic standard errors.
 Section 8 contains empirical illustrations and Monte Carlo simulations.
-Subsection 8.1 reports estimates of autoregressive employment and wage equations from firm panel data; Subsection 8.2 presents the results of a simulation exercise calibrated to the previous firm panel, and Subsection 8.3 reports estimates of country growth convergence rates using a panel of 92 countries observed at five-year intervals.
+Section 8.1 reports estimates of autoregressive employment and wage equations from firm panel data; Section 8.2 presents the results of a simulation exercise calibrated to the previous firm panel, and Section 8.3 reports estimates of country growth convergence rates using a panel of 92 countries observed at five-year intervals.
 Finally, Section 9 ends with some concluding remarks and plans for future work.
 All proofs and technical details are contained in Appendices.

-2. Model and Optimal Instruments: Overview
+2. Model and optimal instruments: overview

 2.1.
-A Sequential Conditional Mean Model
+A sequential conditional mean model